rqt/rqt/documentary/1-API/4-bqt.md

 Request a web page, and return the result as a buffer.

-%EXAMPLE: example/bqt.js, ../src => rqt%
+%EXAMPLE: example/bqt, ../src => rqt%
-%FORK example example/bqt.js%
+%FORK example/bqt%

 %~%